ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software

-However, the OSS-Fuzz points to a commit\footnote{\texttt{https://github.com/strukturag/libheif/commit/5f948947733b}} which modified a README file as the `fix' of the heap buffer overflow vulnerability (obviously wrong).
-With ARVO, we located a potential patch\footnote{\texttt{https://github.com/strukturag/libheif/commit/11ffeffadd98}} , which was applied two years later after the bug was found.
-In this patch~\ref{appendix:patch25267}, the commit message indicates that the patch fixes a wrong size passed to \texttt{memcpy}.
-According to the crash call stack we reproduced, the modified function is marked as the function that allocated the overflowed heap chunk.
-Furthermore, based on the de-duplication feature supported on ARVO, we found that issue 39373 shares the same fix.
-Despite different fuzz engines (\texttt{honggfuzz} and \texttt{afl}) being applied, the crash reports are quite similar.
-Therefore, open issue 25267 was actually a leaked zero-day vulnerability for around \textbf{2 years}, with a report on OSS-Fuzz pointing the attackers to the PoC.
+However, OSS-Fuzz pointed to a commit~\cite{libheif_readme_commit} that merely modified a README file as the ``fix'' of the heap buffer overflow, which is clearly incorrect.
+With ARVO, we located the actual patch~\cite{libheif_actual_patch} (Appendix~\ref{appendix:patch42486945}), which was applied nearly two years later.
+The commit message indicates that it fixes a wrong size passed to \texttt{memcpy}, and according to the crash call stack reproduced by ARVO, the modified function is indeed responsible for allocating the overflowed heap chunk.
+Furthermore, ARVO's de-duplication revealed that issue~\#42502614 shares the same fix.
+Although different fuzz engines (\texttt{honggfuzz} and \texttt{afl}) were used, the crash reports were nearly identical.
+Thus, issue~\#42486945 remained an unfixed vulnerability for around \textbf{two years}, with OSS-Fuzz incorrectly labelling it as resolved while pointing attackers directly to the PoC.

-\textit{Disclosure:} We reported \textbf{more than 300} of these potential leaked zero-day bug cases to OSS-Fuzz, and further responsible disclosure for the existing bugs is being processed.
-Thanks to the reliable reproducibility features of ARVO, these mistaken patch reports in OSS-Fuzz were caught.
+Finally, for category~(3), we confirmed and reported more than \textbf{300 cases} to the upstream, where the very latest commit remained vulnerable.
+By feeding these corrections back, ARVO strengthens the reliability of upstream datasets and avoids leaking information about unfixed vulnerabilities.